coreypurcell/rgroups/README.md

 Let's see some code:

     gem install rgroups

     require 'rgroups'

     # make a channel object and connect to the cluster
     channel = RGroups::Channel.new

     # connect to the multicast cluster
     # pass a block that will be called when a new message arrives
     channel.connect('MyCluster') do |message|
       puts "#{message.source}: #{message}"
     end

     # sending a message
     channel.send('Howdy')
     channel.send('Hi', {:source => '192.168.1.1',
                         :destination => '192.168.1.100')

+    # you can actually send any java object
+    channel.send([1,2,3].to_java)
+    # handle it on receive
+    message.data.to_a

     # close the channel
     channel.close

 Check the examples to see an application using the library

+    # run an example
+    jruby --1.9 examples/rchat_test.rb

+Features I'd like to add:
+- More examples
+- Use JGroups shared state facilities